LBNL-JCI-ICF/better/README.md

 ### Software Prerequisites
 BETTER is developed using Python 3.6.
 We recommend using Anaconda to manage Python environments.
 If you'd rather not install Anaconda, you can download Python 3.6 from [here](https://www.python.org/downloads/).

-Please note that this tool was initially developed for an international market and therefore the current alpha version uses metric/SI units (such as square meters instead of square feet for building area) for some inputs and outputs.
-Later releases will focus on the US market and will use imperial units (e.g., square feet).
 ### Data Requirements

 The BETTER source code posted here can provide analysis on a building-by-building and portfolio basis as long as the following data points for at least 30 buildings of an identical type are provided: